-You can’t share it.
+You can’t share unmetered phone data.
 You can’t tether.
-There are conditions.
+There are other conditions.
 But you can download as much 2degrees mobile data as you need on your phone without worrying about the bill.

 Mobile carrier 2degrees offers what it describes as New Zealand’s first unlimited mobile data plan.